SUSE-Enceladus/ec2metadata/README.md

 Installation
 ------------

-Use the standard "python setup.py install" process.
+Use the standard "python3 setup.py install" process.

 Background
 ----------